l3-hpc/visit-scripts/Win10.md

 whoami
 ```

-Make sure that you have set the MobaXterm 'home' directory properly.
-If you did that, it will have git-cloned visit-scripts to your directory, and mi_0013.nc will be in the visit-scripts directory.
+Make sure that you have set the MobaXterm 'home' directory properly to `C:\Users\yourusername` by checking the Windows File folders.

+If everything went according to plan, you will see the git-cloned visit-scripts in `C:\Users\yourusername` , and mi_0013.nc will be in the visit-scripts directory.

+See below for what this should look like.
 I am using a Windows VM from AWS, so my username is "Administrator".
 (You should not run as administrator on your machine.).
-See below.

 ![](windowsdir.png)